CoinBlack/blackcoin-more/doc/build-openbsd.md

     ...
     Segmentation fault (core dumped)

-This makes it necessary to build boost, or at least the parts used by Bitcoin Core, manually:
+This makes it necessary to build boost, or at least the parts used by Blackcoin More, manually:

 ```
-# Pick some path to install boost to, here we create a directory within the bitcoin directory
+# Pick some path to install boost to, here we create a directory within the blackcoin directory
 BITCOIN_ROOT=$(pwd)
 BOOST_PREFIX="${BITCOIN_ROOT}/boost"
 mkdir -p $BOOST_PREFIX